-Naturalist Charles Darwin developed groundbreaking theories on evolution following a five-year expedition on board HMS Beagle, 1831–36.
+English naturalist Charles Darwin (1809 – 1882) developed groundbreaking theories on evolution following a five-year expedition on board HMS Beagle, 1831–36.

-Darwin is England’s most celebrated naturalist and geologist, best known for his groundbreaking work On the Origin of Species, published in 1859.
+Darwin is England’s most celebrated naturalist and geologist, best known for his groundbreaking work On the Origin of Species, published on 24 November 1859.
 In it, he presented his theory of the evolution of species by means of natural selection.
 Darwin developed his theory from findings he made following a five-year expedition on board HMS Beagle.

 Voyage on the Beagle